quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part30_19.2_Product_Fo.md

 ??x
 Mean Value Analysis (MVA) is primarily used to provide mean metrics, such as the average number of jobs at each server in a closed network.
 It does not delve into individual distributions but instead calculates these means recursively by relating larger systems to smaller ones.

-The key recursive relationship involves calculating the mean number of jobs at a specific server \( j \) when there are \( M \) total jobs, based on the same calculation for \( M-1 \) total jobs. x??
+The key recursive relationship involves calculating the mean number of jobs at a specific server $j $ when there are$M $ total jobs, based on the same calculation for$M-1$ total jobs. x??

 ---

 #### Arrival Theorem
-Background context: The Arrival Theorem provides a way to understand how an arrival in a network with \( M \) jobs sees the system.
+Background context: The Arrival Theorem provides a way to understand how an arrival in a network with $M$ jobs sees the system.
 It states that this distribution is equivalent to the steady-state distribution of a similar system but with one fewer job.

 :p What does the Arrival Theorem state about an arrival's observation?
 ??x
-The Arrival Theorem states that when an arrival observes the number of jobs at each server in a closed Jackson network with \( M > 1 \) total jobs, it sees the same distribution as the steady-state distribution of a similar network but with \( M-1 \) total jobs.
+The Arrival Theorem states that when an arrival observes the number of jobs at each server in a closed Jackson network with $M > 1 $ total jobs, it sees the same distribution as the steady-state distribution of a similar network but with$M-1$ total jobs.

-In particular, the mean number of jobs observed by the arrival at server \( j \) is \( E\left[N(M-1)_j\right] \).
+In particular, the mean number of jobs observed by the arrival at server $j $ is$E\left[N(M-1)_j\right]$.

 This theorem simplifies analysis by allowing us to build up from smaller systems (with fewer jobs) and use this relationship recursively. x??